 Paul Finnegan, M.D., M.B.A. has served as a director since February 15, 2012 and currently serves as the Chair of our Compensation Committee and our Nomination and Corporate Governance Committee and as a member of our Audit Committee.
 Dr. Finnegan brings to the Company experience as a board member and a global senior executive in the pharmaceutical and biotechnology industries.
 His expertise involves development, commercialization, and product launches of multiple novel drugs, both blockbusters and ultra-orphan therapeutics, which encompassed various clinical indications.
-Dr. Finnegan also serves as a consultant to the Company.
 He has served in leadership roles in commercial, clinical, medical affairs and business development functions of public and private companies.
-Most recently, from November 2008 to January 2012, Dr. Finnegan has been an entrepreneur in residence with Avalon Ventures, serving as President, Chief Executive Officer and Board Director of Avelas BioSciences and InCode Pharmaceutics, as well as a member of the biotechnology investment team, leading the clinical, commercial and regulatory due diligence efforts for over three years.
+Most recently, from November 2008 to January 2012, Dr. Finnegan has been an entrepreneur in residence with Avalon Ventures, serving as President, Chief Executive Officer and Board Director of Avalas BioSciences and InCode Pharmaceutics, as well as a member of the biotechnology investment team, leading the clinical, commercial and regulatory due diligence efforts for over three years.
 Dr. Finnegan served as our Chief Operating Officer and Chief Medical Officer from April 2008 to November 2008.
-From October 2007 to April 2008, Dr. Finnegan served as the President and Chief Executive Officer of Cecoura Therapeutics, a private drug development company.
-From April 2001 to September 2007, Dr. Finnegan served as Vice President of Global Strategic Marketing and Development and other senior management positions at Alexion Pharmaceuticals.
-Prior to joining Alexion in 2001, Dr. Finnegan served as a board observer at AnaptysBio, Inc., a privately held therapeutic antibody company, from 2008 to 2011, and as a member of the boards of directors of Avelas Biosciences, Inc. from November 2008 to January 2011, and InCode BioPharmaceuticals, Inc. from April 2009 to the present.
-Dr. Finnegan earned his MBA with Honors, in Finance and Strategy, from the University of
+From October 2007 to April 2008, Dr. Finnegan served as the President and Chief Executive Officer of Cecoura Therapeutics, a private drug development company, From April 2001 to September 2007, Dr. Finnegan served as Vice President of Global Strategic Marketing and Development and other senior management positions at Alexion Pharmaceuticals.
+Prior to joining Alexion in 2001, Dr. Finnegan served as Senior Director, Global Medical Marketing for Pharmacia Corporation and G.D.
+Searle & Co., providing medical affairs leadership for all therapeutic areas for the Asia-Pacific, Japan, Latin America and Canadian business regions.
+Dr. Finnegan served as a board observer at AnaptysBio, Inc., a privately held therapeutic antibody company, from 2008 to 2011, and as a member of the boards of directors of Avelas Biosciences, Inc.

 Jeffrey J. Abrams, M.D., MPH, has served as a director since September 2007 and served as Chairman of the Board from February 2010 until December 2011.
 Currently, Dr. Abrams serves as a member of our Audit Committee, Compensation Committee, and Nomination and Corporate Governance Committee.
 Prior to 2007, Dr. Abrams was a practicing primary care clinician for over twenty years.
 Dr. Abrams received a B.A. from the State University of New York at Buffalo, an M.D. from the Albert Einstein College of Medicine and an M.P.H. from San Diego State University.
-Dr. Abrams was one of the co-founders of our company, and we believe that his qualifications to sit on our Board include his scientific and technical knowledge of our Accudel technology and our lead product candidate, Impracor, as well as his years of experience as a practicing primary care clinician.
+Dr. Abrams was one of the co-founders of our company, and we believe that his qualifications to sit on our Board include his scientific and technical knowledge of our Accudel technology and our lead product candidate, Impracor, as well as his years and his years of experience as a practicing primary care clinician.